NLnetLabs/routinator/source/interactive.rst

 *prefix* and *asn* members which contain a prefix and originating AS number as strings, respectively.

-For example, let's provide Routinator with this JSON file and save it as ``beacons.json``:
+For example, let's provide Routinator with this ``beacons.json`` JSON file:

 .. code-block:: json